Network Satisfaction Problems Solved by k-Consistency: The Undecidability of RBCP, CON, and PC

 In our undecidability proofs we reduce from the following well-known undecidable problem for relation algebras~\cite{HirschHodkinsonRepresentability}.

 \begin{definition}[Rep] Let $\rep$ be the computational problem of deciding for a given $\bf A \in \fra$ whether $\bf A$ has a representation. \end{definition}

-In our proof we also use the fact that there exists ${\bf U} \in \fra$ such that $\nsp({\bf U})$ is undecidable~\cite{Hirsch-Undecidable}.
-Note that ${\bf U} \in \rep$ since the network satisfaction problem for non-representable relation algebras is trivial and therefore decidable.
+In our proof we also use the fact that there exists a ${\bf U} \in \fra$ such that $\nsp({\bf U})$ is undecidable~\cite{Hirsch-Undecidable}.
+Note that then ${\bf U} \in \rep$, because the network satisfaction problem for non-representable relation algebras is trivial and therefore decidable.

 \begin{proof}[Proof of Theorem~\ref{thm:RBCP-undecidable}] We reduce the problem $\rep$ to $\rbcp^c$.
 Consider the following reduction $f\colon \fra \to \fra$.
 For a given $\bf A \in \fra$, we define $f({\bf A}) := {\bf A} \times {\bf U}$.